Properties of Turnpike Functions for Discounted Finite Markov Decision Processes: Classification of Discount Factors

-\begin{rem} \emph{This remarks deals with an infinite-horizon problem. \\ (i) Though the same notation $\left\{a_i\right\}_{i=1}^{l-1}$ is used in this paper and in \cite[p.
-1148]{doi:10.1287/moor.2017.0912}, this notation is used for different sets.
+(ii) Though the same notation $\{a_i\}_{i=1}^{l-1}$ is used in this paper and in \cite[p.~1148]{doi:10.1287/moor.2017.0912}, this notation is used for different sets.
 In \cite{doi:10.1287/moor.2017.0912} this notation denotes the set of break points.
-In this paper it denotes the set of irregular points, which is also the union of the sets of break and touching points. \\ (ii) If $\alpha\in[0,1)$ is a touching point, then there exists a deterministic policy optimal at $\alpha$, but it is strictly suboptimal at all other points in a neighborhood of $\alpha$.
-Since the value function is greater than or equal to the objective function for a policy, this means that the graphs of the value function and the objective function for a deterministic policy touch at the point $\alpha.$ \\ (iii) The definition of a degenerate point in \cite[p.
-1148]{doi:10.1287/moor.2017.0912} corresponds to the definition of a non-break touching point in this paper.
-However, the definition of a degenerate point in \cite[p.
-1148]{doi:10.1287/moor.2017.0912} is misstated because it claims that for a degenerate point $\alpha$ from an interval $I_i$, on which some deterministic policy is optimal, there is another deterministic policy, which is optimal for the discount factor $\alpha,$ and it is suboptimal for all other points in $I_i$.
+In this paper it denotes the set of irregular points, which is also the union of the sets of break and touching points. \\ (iii) If $\alpha\in[0,1)$ is a touching point, then there exists a deterministic policy optimal at $\alpha$, but it is strictly suboptimal at all other points in some neighborhood of $\alpha$.
+Since the value function is greater than or equal to the objective function for a policy, this means that the graphs of the value function and the objective function for a deterministic policy touch at the point $\alpha.$ \\ (iv) The definition of a degenerate point in \cite[p.~1148]{doi:10.1287/moor.2017.0912} corresponds to the definition of a non-break touching point in this paper.
+However, the definition of a degenerate point in \cite[p.~1148]{doi:10.1287/moor.2017.0912} is misstated because it claims that for a degenerate point $\alpha$ from an interval $I_i$, on which some deterministic policy is optimal, there is another deterministic policy, which is optimal for the discount factor $\alpha,$ and it is suboptimal for all other points in $I_i$.
 In other words, the point $\alpha$ is touching, and there is no other touching points in $I_i$ corresponding to the same policy.
 It is obvious that an interval $I_i$ described above can have multiple touching points corresponding to the same deterministic policy, but the number of such touching points is finite because the value function and objective functions for deterministic policies are rational on $I_i$.
-For example, \cite[Theorem 1]{doi:10.1287/moor.2017.0912} is incorrect under the definition of a degenerate point stated in \cite[p.
-1148]{doi:10.1287/moor.2017.0912}. \\ (iv) In the classical definition, a policy $\phi\in\F$ is said to be Blackwell optimal if there exists $\gamma'\in[0,1)$ such that $\phi$ is optimal for all discount factors $\gamma\in[\gamma',1)$, and let the smallest $\gamma'$ be denoted by $\gamma(\phi)$. \cite{BWD} defines the Blackwell discount factor $\gamma_{\mathrm{bw}}\in[0,1)$ to be the smallest discount factor such that any $\phi\in D([\gamma_{\mathrm{bw}},1))$ is Blackwell optimal.
+In particular, \cite[Theorem 1]{doi:10.1287/moor.2017.0912} is incorrect under the definition of a degenerate point stated in \cite[p.~1148]{doi:10.1287/moor.2017.0912}. \\ (v) In the classical definition, a policy $\phi\in\F$ is said to be Blackwell optimal, if there exists $\gamma'\in[0,1)$ such that $\phi$ is optimal for all discount factors $\gamma\in[\gamma',1)$, and let the smallest such $\gamma'$ be denoted by $\gamma(\phi)$. \cite{BWD} defines the Blackwell discount factor $\gamma_{\mathrm{bw}}\in[0,1)$ to be the smallest discount factor such that every $\phi\in D([\gamma_{\mathrm{bw}},1))$ is Blackwell optimal.
 For a Blackwell optimal policy $\phi$, it is possible that $\gamma(\phi)<\gamma_{\mathrm{bw}}$ because there may exist some touching point $\gamma_*\in (\gamma(\phi),1);$ see \cite[Example 3.6]{BWD}.
-Note that, according to the definitions in this paper, $\gamma_{\mathrm{bw}}$ is the largest irregular point. } \end{rem}
+Note that, according to the definitions in this paper, $\gamma_{\mathrm{bw}}$ is the largest irregular point. \end{rem}